 To sum up…

-The Data Engineer manages the data needs of the organisation.
+The Data Engineer manages the data needs of the organization.
 Data Analysts provide insights.
 Data Scientists create data products which can make the user experience seamless.
-It is important to keep in mind that these definitions and roles may vary in different organisations.
+It is important to keep in mind that these definitions and roles may vary in different organizations.